Beaches on Anglesey

 Images: © Crown copyright (2014) Visit Wales

-A sand and shingle beach fronting the small picturesque town of Beaumaris with views across the Menai Straight to Snowdonia.
+The beach at Beaumaris itself is a sand and shingle beach fronting the small picturesque town.
+The views from here across the Menai Strait to Snowdonia a truly stunning.
 There is a coastal path in both directions and boat trips available to Puffin Island.
 Pay car park next to the northern part of the beach, toilets, food, shops and slipway; dog restrictions apply May to September.
 Seaside Award.

 At the eastern end of Red Wharf bay, this is a long sandy beach popular for bathing, paddling, beach combing and walking; coastal walks offering views of the Menai Strait and Snowdonia.
 Free car parking, toilets, cafe; shops in Llanddona or Benllech.
 Dog restrictions apply May to September.
 Blue Flag; Seaside Award; Good Beach Guide Recommended.